 “You cannot be what you cannot see.”

 When I joined Twitter approximately two years ago, I remember this being a popular phrase, shared by many.
 I don’t know what had sparked its popularity, but I guessed the idea was that children with different qualities and upbringings are unable to grow up to do all kinds of awesome, amazing things unless they see someone like them doing it too.
-A woman, a Chinese person, a Sikh, a disabled person.
+A woman, a Chinese person, a Sikh, someone with a disability.

 I didn’t really agree with this sentiment, as it didn’t resonate with how I’d felt as a child, or how I came into a field of work that I love, or how I aspired to become a respected speaker within my industry.
 Still, the phrase stuck in my mind.